abpy/improved-sapling-tree-generator/README.md

   *  options for oppositely attached leaves
   * 'horizontal leaves' replaced with better method of making leaves rotate to face upwards
   * added option to set base size for leaves
+* add way of setting the direction of the leaf dupli object

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree